koujalgiash/dynamic_gait_analysis/README.md

 3. Statistical Modeling: Independent sample t test.

 # Results
-An independent samples t-test was conducted to compare Harmonic ratio (V,ML and H) in young adults and middle-aged adults.
+- An independent samples t-test was conducted to compare Harmonic ratio (V,ML and H) in young adults and middle-aged adults.
 The results showed no significant differences between the two groups in any of the directions: vertical [t(58) = 1.0, p = .3], mediolateral [t(51) = 0.5, p = .6], and anteroposterior [t(61) = 0.8, p = .4].
+- Adults exhibited a comparable degree of ‘smoothness’ in their acceleration patterns, as evidenced by the lack of significant differences between the two groups with regard to the harmonic ratio accelerations.

 # Conclusion
-Adults exhibited a comparable degree of ‘smoothness’ in their acceleration patterns, as evidenced by the lack of significant differences between the two groups with regard to the harmonic ratio accelerations.
+The complexity of the secondary cognitive task plays an impact on walking performance.
+The gait paramenter, Harmonic Ratio, can serve as an indicator for detecting early changes in conservative gait patterns associated with aging.